Biathlon Canoe & Run

 Biathletes compete for the biathlon Cup.
 Winners have their names engraved the Cup, and will get to hold it for one year.
 The Cup was generously donated by Franklin County's premier racing family, the Leffingwells.

 Awards will available to winners as soon as results are confirmed, with the exception of the grand prize Biathlon Cup.
 Those wishing to receive their award early in the afternoon may do so.

-There will be an official awards ceremony at 7pm for those who wish to receive
+There will be an official awards ceremony for those who wish to receive

 their awards on stage, the presentation of the Biathlon Cup, and to those who wish to

 receive wild raucous applause from the Canoefest crowd.
 The awards ceremony is presided

 over by the Canoe Princess and her Court.
 Those winners who are not in attendance will

 still have their name(s) announced at the Awards Ceremony